 Creating Child Custody And Visitation Arrangements That Work

-In any divorce case where a couple has children, custody and visitation is easily the most important and often divisive issue.
+In any divorce case involving children, custody and visitation is easily the most important and often most divisive issue.
 Both parents often want to see their children as much as possible, requiring a large amount of negotiation in order to arrive at an agreement that works for everyone.

 At The Wright Law Firm, I am committed to helping parents reach custody and visitation arrangements that represent what is in the best interests of their children.
-To discuss your legal situation, call me, Trey Wright, at 501-376-0400 or toll free 888-594-6145.
+To discuss your legal situation, call me, Trey Wright, at 501-376-0400 or toll-free at 888-594-6145.
 I can also advise you about fathers’ rights and paternity, grandparents’ rights and related issues.

 Who Will Get Custody?

 Mothers and fathers have an equal chance to be granted primary custody under Arkansas law.
 As of July 2021, joint custody is favored in Arkansas.
-The ultimate factor will be what is in the best interest of the children.
+The ultimate factor will be what is in the best interests of the children.
 Some of the factors the judge will consider are: